waiteperspectives/Morelia/docs/gherkin.rst

            | 101.00 | Rhode Island           |  0.00 |
            |  99.00 | Kansas                 |  8.25 |

-Is equvalent of series of scenarios:
+Is equivalent of series of scenarios:

 .. code-block:: cucumber